[HISTORY: Adopted by the Township Committee of the Township of Blairstown as indicated in article histories. Amendments noted where applicable.]

 In adjudicating any appeal, the Township Committee shall have the discretion to modify any compliance time frames and to extend compliance for a reasonable period of time, if satisfied that there are special circumstances justifying such extension.

-Any person or entity who shall violate any of the provisions of this chapter or any order promulgated hereunder shall, after a summons is issued under the terms hereof, be punished as follows:
+Any person or entity who shall violate any of the provisions of this article or any order promulgated hereunder shall, after a summons is issued under the terms hereof, be punished as follows:

 For the purposes of this section, each and every calendar day on which a violation exists may be considered to be a separate and distinct violation, subject to a fine.